Kandangan

 Kandangan is an administrative district (kecamatan) and a town which serves as the regency seat of South Hulu Sungai Regency in South Kalimantan province.
-The district covers an area of 106.71 square kilometres.
+The district covers an area of 106.71 km2.
 According to the mid 2024 official estimates, the population of the district was 50,691 people spread across four urban kelurahan and fourteen rural villages (desa).

 History

 Ibnu Hadjar Insurgency

 Around the end of October and early November 1950, Kandangan was invaded three times by KjRT forces led by Ibnu Hadjar in response to the government's military operations to quell the insurgency.
 On 12 December 1953, KjRT attacked Kandangan from four directions.

 Geography

 The district borders Angkinang District of Central Hulu Sungai Regency in the north and east, Sungai Raya District in the south, and South Daha District in the west.

 Climate

 Kandangan has a tropical savanna climate (Aw) with moderate rainfall in August and September and heavy rainfall in the remaining months.